aaronbloomfield/pdr/labs/lab06/index.md

 ```

 The exact spacing and order that the words are found in does not matter, as we can easily (and automatically) ignore that when comparing your output to the desired output.
 Everything else should all be the same.
 The in-lab discusses how to directly compare your output to the expected output (while ignoring spaces and word order) - see the "Input and Output" section of the in-lab.

+### Submission ###

+You should submit any files required for your word puzzle solver to run as well as a Makefile that produces an `a.out` executable.

+### Hints ###

+#### Separation of concerns ####
+Given the multi-faceted nature of this lab, it is helpful to only focus on one portion at the time.
+Start out by using the STL hashtable [unordered_set](https://en.cppreference.com/w/cpp/container/unordered_set) to verify that your word search works, and then work on writing your own hash table implementation to replace it.

+The last thing you want is to be staring at incorrect output and not knowing whether that's because of your solver or your hashtable!

+#### That hint didn't help, I still have no clue how to start ####
+Take it one step at a time.

+Start off by reading in the dictionary and printing out all of its words.
+Then store those words in a hashtable (probably the STL one for now).
+Great, you have a dictionary now.

+Next, read in the grid (use the functions in `getWordInGrid.cpp` to help you!).
+Plan out how to use the dictionary to find all the valid words in the grid.
+There are four variables that control what word is returned -- what does that imply in terms of loops?

+At this point, hopefully you have enough to get you going.

+#### Storing the grid ####
+Creating a dynamic 2D array in C++ is more difficult than it should be -- one solution is to create a vector of vectors, but that is not the most efficient means to do it.
+For this lab, you can just create a 500x500 static array, and can assume that you will not have your program run on larger input grids.
+This is not very elegant, but it will work until we go over dynamic array creation in lecture.

+#### Command-line parameters ####
+Your program must be able to run successfully if started with `./a.out <dictionary_file> <grid_file>` and no input.

+See the [slide set on arrays](../../slides/04-arrays-bigoh.html) if you need a refresher on command-line parameters; you can also see the [cmdlineparams.cpp](../../slides/code/04-arrays-bigoh/cmdlineparams.cpp.html) ([src](../../slides/code/04-arrays-bigoh/cmdlineparams.cpp)) file.

+#### Hash table sizes ####
+As discussed in lecture, a hash table needs to be a prime number in size in order to work.
+You can adapt the code in the [primenumber.cpp](code/primenumber.cpp.html) ([src](code/primenumber.cpp)) file to determine the next highest prime number (of course, the next highest prime number is determined after you double the size of your original hash table).

+Your program will need to handle input dictionaries of various sizes and create hash tables of the appropriate size.
+To get the program working the first time, you can just hard code a prime number table size.
+But at some point, you will have to handle different size hash tables.

+- One option is to implement a `rehash()` function that will double the size of the array, hash all the old values into the new table, and then remove the old table.
+- A second option is to do two passes through the dictionary file.
+The first time you count the number of elements, use that to create an appropriate sized hash table, and the second time through the dictionary file you insert all the words into the table itself.

 ------------------------------------------------------------